 What is Clienteling?

 Clienteling seeks to establish meaningful relationships between the retailer and the customer.
-This is achieved by empowering sales associates with real-time data, based on the customer profile which include:
+This is achieved by empowering sales associates with real-time data based on the customer profile.
+This includes:

 - Past purchases

 Often achieved using an in-store app, the retailer can aim to offer a truly personalised experience to the customer.